-After initial recognition, interest bearing loans and borrowings are subsequently measured at amortised cost using the effective interest method.
+After initial recognition, interest bearing loans and borrowings are subsequently measured at fair value.
 Any fees paid on the establishment of loan facilities that are yield related are included as part of the carrying amount of the loans and borrowings.
 Costs of borrowing facilities are treated as prepayments and allocated over the term of the facility.